Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T1END.png)

-This is how your assembly should look after all the wheels have been attached.
+This is how the assembly should look after all the wheels have been attached.

 ## Task 2: Chassis